 Blackburn with Darwen’s greenhouse gas report

-The Council has signed up to the Government’s emissions reduction pledge to reduce emissions from the public sector by at least 30% by 2020/21.
+In 2018 the Council signed up to the Government’s emissions reduction pledge to reduce emissions from the public sector by at least 30% by 2020/21.
 The Council’s objective is 40% against its 2009/10 baseline.

 The greenhouse gas emissions arising from the Council’s activities are reported annually.

-View the greenhouse gas report 2017/18 from the documents area below.
+View the latest greenhouse gas report from the documents area below.